 Name your price

 A recent lunch conversation at work turned to the topic of everyone's favorite workouts.
-The biggest winners were ClassPass, SoulCycle and Equinox among my coworkers.
+The biggest winners among my coworkers were ClassPass, CorePower Yoga, SoulCycle, and Equinox.
 ClassPass starts at $40/mo for 3 classes and runs up to $115/mo for a 10 class plan.
 SoulCycle costs $32/class and you can get a 10 class pass for $300.
 Equinox averages monthly membership fees of ~$200 along with a one-time initiation fee.

 A couple hundred dollars each month doesn't sound like a lot for professionals with $100k+ salaries.
 But if you took that money and invested it each month in a portfolio earning 7% for 5 years, you're looking at $15,000 in your pocket.
 At $15,000, we're looking at our full year's worth of basic living expenses without housing and travel: food, utilities, transport, entertainment, you name it.